Gerrymandering is the bug in the operating system of America.

 Rigged?
 Well, yes, sort of

-Similar situations occurred in many state houses across the nation, after the GOP had a very good election year in 2010.
-(To be perfectly clear and fair, in states where Democrats held power, such as Maryland and Illinois, they also used the new tools to gerrymander their states to a fare-the-well.)
+Similar situations occurred in many state houses across the nation after 2010.
+(To be perfectly clear, in states where Democrats held power, such as Maryland and Illinois, they also used the new tools to gerrymander their states.)

 The result in Pennsylvania: A congressional map of the state that locked in a 13-5 GOP majority in the state’s congressional delegation to Washington, a split that held no matter how Pennsylvanians actually voted in a given election.

 In 2008 and 2012, years when Barack Obama won the state by safe margins and a majority of those who voted for Congress chose Democrats, 13 Republicans still won.
 Perhaps even more telling, in 2016, a year in which Donald Trump took Pennsylvania by storm, the Republicans did not increase their advantage.

 You see, under the map done in 2011 (now overturned and replaced by the state Supreme Court), Pennsylvania was almost surely going to have a 13-5 delegation, no matter what voters did.
 Talk about a rigged election …

 The state legislative maps tilted red to an equal degree – giving the GOP huge majorities in each chamber of the General Assembly, even though the statewide vote favored the party only slightly.

-That distortion is distressing by itself (and would be equally upsetting if it had been Democrats dealing themselves a royal flush).
-Still, the downstream effects compound the concern.
+That distortion would be equally unfair if it had been Democrats dealing themselves a royal flush.
+The consequences compound the concern.

 The damaging march to the fringes

-Think about those 13 Republican congressmen (they were all men) from Pennsylvania, pretty confident that no matter what they did and no matter which way the political winds blew, they could not lose a general election -- thanks to the state’s cleverly partisan map.
+Think about those 13 Republican congressmen (they were all men) from Pennsylvania earlier this decade.
+They were pretty confident that no matter what they did and no matter which way the political winds blew, they could not lose a general election -- thanks to the state’s cleverly partisan map.

 In fact, think of the five Democrats as well – because the method of the 2011 map was to pack Democratic voters into a few, mostly urban districts.
 Four of those five Democrats never had to break a sweat to win, either.